 1. What is Safeguarding Adults?
-3

-Key Roles
+3 2.
+Key Roles 3 3.
 What does a safeguarding enquiry involve?

-Fairness

-5. Reviewing the findings of the enquiry 4

-6. Information for relatives/informal carers alleged to have caused harm 4

-7. Information for other adults with care and support needs, alleged to have caused harm 5

-8. Information for employees and volunteers alleged to have caused harm 5

-9. If I have questions about the enquiry, who can I speak to?
-5
+3 4.
+Fairness 4 5.
+Reviewing the findings of the enquiry 5 6.
+Information for relatives/informal carers alleged to have caused harm 5 Information for other adults with care and support needs, alleged to ve caused harm 6 Information for employees and volunteers alleged to have caused rm 6 If I have questions about the enquiry, who can I speak to?